d-a-t/cs1302-hw06/README.md

    have multiple generic type parameters.
 It's very important that you keep parameter **composition** in mind when referring to the API documentation, especially in cases where inheritance and interfaces are involved.
 For example, consider the code snippets below.
 We've omitted most of the details so that you can focus on just what is presented.
-Anytime you see "⇨" in a comment, you should read it as "is replaced by" or "becomes".

    ```java
    public interface Set<E> {